thatcherfreeman/utility-dctls/README.md

 Port of FXAA to DCTL.
 As an algorithm, FXAA is built around SDR images.
 Strictly speaking, it's mostly optimized for gamma 2.2 images, but it should work fine on gamma 2.4/rec709 images too (though the primaries are more flexible).

 #### DCTL Parameters
-**Subpixel Quality**: *Choose the amount of sub-pixel aliasing removal.* The default value in official FXAA is 0.75 for this, but 1.0 gives nicer results.
+**Subpixel Quality**: *Choose the amount of sub-pixel aliasing removal.* The default value in official FXAA is 0.75 for this.
+Raising it makes the image blurrier and lowering it is generally less blurry.

 **Edge Threshold**: *The minimum amount of local contrast required to apply algorithm.* Controls how much aliasing is needed before it gets antialiased.